arteknix/Getting-Started-with-C-Python-AVR/UsingArduino/README.md

 Using the IDE and testing alternatives
 >[!NOTE]
-> The concept is to make it as easy as possible for 'NotCodingPeople' to get creative results
+> The arduino concept is to make it as easy as possible for 'NotCodingPeople' to get creative results
 > in micro-computing and electronics in order to **make** _cool stuff_

 >[!IMPORTANT]